-We partner with the CAMCA network to host annual CAMCA Regional Forums which serve as a platform for region-wide discussions on means of advancing economic growth and development in Greater Central Asia.
-The Forum is a premier convening of rising leaders from all sectors of the 10 countries of the region, to include international leaders, stakeholders, policymakers, researchers, private sector executives and civil society representatives.
+We host the CAMCA Regional Forum in partnership with the Central Asia Caucasus Institute and the CAMCA Network.
+The Forum serves as a platform for region-wide discussions on means of advancing economic growth and social development in Greater Central Asia.
+A premier convening of rising leaders from all sectors of the 10 countries of the region, attendees include international leaders, stakeholders, policymakers, researchers, private sector executives and civil society representatives.

-The next CAMCA Regional Forum will be held in Tajikistan in June 2017 and will bring together interested regional and international representatives from all sectors to discuss the developments, challenges and opportunities across the region.
+The next CAMCA Regional Forum will be held in Azerbaijan in June 2018 and will bring together interested regional and international representatives from all sectors to discuss the developments, challenges and opportunities across the region.

 For more information, please contact David Soumbadze at firstname.lastname@example.org.